Pictured above is the 18th hole of the Home

 States.

-To date the JCI has been played in Spain, Canada, Ireland, Taiwan, New Zealand, Sweden and the United States.
+The JCI has a global footprint.
+To date the JCI has been played in Spain, Canada, Ireland, Taiwan, New Zealand, Sweden, United States, Scotland and Japan.

 The purpose of this website is to promote, support and grow the wonderful